casting-dot-systems/cast-monorepo/docs/GDOC.md

 - Comments/suggestions in Docs are not pulled (we only pull the final rendered content).
 - This integration is **pull-only** by design.
 Edit in Google Docs; commit pulled Markdown to Git.
 - `cast-id` is generated on `new` so the file participates in sync immediately.
+- Only the Doc `url` is stored; the Doc ID is parsed from the URL each time.